DCAG/Sanitization/docs/reference/functions/Invoke-FileRedaction.md

 ### -RedactionRule

-Array of rules to redact by
+Array of rules to redact by.

 ```yaml
 Type: RedactionRule[]